-Every channel and group can produce a direct output simultaneously.
 The channel or group's direct output can be Pre-EQ or Pre-fader using the selection buttons (It is post-fader with none selected), and its level is adjusted using the rotary control.

 BUS feeds the direct output signal to the mix minus bus.
-The output of the mix minus bus feeds back into the channel (or group) where the channel's signal is subtracted.
-The MIX MINUS button then feeds the resulting signal to the direct output.
+The output of the mix minus bus feeds back into the channel or group, where its own signal is subtracted.

-Therefore, every channel can produce a mix minus output which is a mix of all the channels routed to the bus apart from itself.
+MIX MINUS then feeds the resulting signal to the direct output.
+Therefore, every channel and group can produce a mix minus output which is a mix of all the signals routed to the bus apart from itself.

 MIX MINUS and BUS are independent buttons, so the track routing selector and the direct output can be fed with the mix minus bus, even if the channel is not feeding the bus.